Resource 4: Local knowledge

 Teacher resource for planning or adapting to use with pupils

-At Government Teachers’ College, Jos, teacher training students discovered that old madala George, the man who worked as the gatekeeper, was a wonderful resource about the local natural world – a true naturalist.
+At Kabwe College of Education, teacher training students discovered that George, the man who worked as the gatekeeper, was a wonderful resource about the local natural world – a true naturalist.